jonhue/cv/cv.md

 `since 04/2020` **Data Engineer** at Uncountable
 <br/>
 Working with R&D teams to accelerate the development of new products.
-Designing and building algorithms to automatically detect outliers and bimodal distributions in datasets from various domains.
+Designing and building algorithms to automatically detect outliers and bimodal distributions in datasets from various domains and optimizing the automatic suggestion of formulations to reflect linear constraints like cost.

 `06/2020 - 12/2020` [**Garbage Separation App**](https://www.unsereplanie.de/) for City of Puchheim
 <br/>